 God said: “Only this was the sin of your sister Sodom: arrogance!
 She and her daughters had plenty of bread and untroubled tranquillity; yet she did not support the poor and the needy.
 In their haughtiness, they committed abomination before Me; and so I removed them, as you saw.”
 16:49-50.

 Sodom’s sin was arrogance and failing to support the poor and needy.

 Non-affirming Christians: The chief “abomination before Me” referenced in Ezekiel is homosexual sex because the first action of Sodom described in the main passage is men seeking homosexual sex.
 Also, Jude 1:7, in the New Testament, says Sodom’s sin included sexual immorality and going after “strange flesh,” which is homosexuality: “Sodom and Gomorrah, … giving themselves over to fornication, and going after strange flesh, are set forth for an example, suffering the vengeance of eternal fire.”
 Thus, we should not endorse homosexuality, even in marriage.

 Affirming Christians: First, the “abomination” of “haughtiness” God is describing is right there in Ezekiel (having “plenty of bread and untroubled tranquillity; yet she did not support the poor and the needy”).
 Second, going after “strange” flesh means going after different flesh.
 The men of Sodom thought they were going after the same flesh as their own, flesh of men.
 Instead, the men of Sodom were going after “strange flesh”—flesh of angels.
 So Jude noting they were going after “strange flesh” is not about homosexuality.
 Indeed, Jude was written in Greek, and the Greek word translated as “strange” is heteras (think hetero-, not homo-).
 Nowhere in the Bible does it say the sin that caused God to destroy Sodom was homosexuality.

 My aim with this post was to begin introducing differing views among Christians regarding Biblical passages relevant to same-sex marriage.
 I will address additional passages on this topic in future posts.

 There are many permutations on these views.
 And, of course, each side says more about these verses and points to other verses, too.
 You can find more discussion about this subject at the sources listed below.

-To access the next post in this series, click here.
+To go on to part 2 in this series, click here.